TheDoctorZoose/CITS3403-Agile-Project/README.md

-# Board Game Central - CITS3403 Group Project
+# 🎲 Board Game Central - CITS3403 Group Project

-## About
+## 🧩 About

-This is a data analytics web application that allows for tracking, automated analysis, and sharing of board game play data with other users of the platform.
-This project was completed for the CITS3403 Agile Web Development unit at the University of Western Australia (UWA).
+Board Game Central is a full-stack data analytics web application that allows users to track, analyze, and share their board game sessions.
+This project was developed as part of the **CITS3403 Agile Web Development** unit at the **University of Western Australia (UWA)**.

-### Group
+## 👥 Team

 | Student Number | Name              | GitHub Username |
 | -------------- | ----------------- | --------------- |
 | 23962159       | Diarmuid O'Connor | tirednightowl   |